cda-tum/fiction/docs/algorithms/on_the_fly_circuit_design_on_defective_surface.rst

    - **Valid Layout Found**:

-     If a valid gate-level layout is found, the corresponding gates are designed.
+     If a valid gate-level layout is found, the corresponding gates are implemented with SiDBs.

    - **Invalid Layout**: